 The causative agent, a flavivirus with 4 serogroups, is transmitted by the bite of Aedes mosquitoes.
+Individual mosquitoes may bite repeatedly, putting multiple people at risk of infection.
 The virus circulates in the blood of infected humans for 2 to 7 days; Aedes mosquitoes may acquire the virus when they feed on humans during this period.

 After an incubation period of 3 to 15 days, fever, chills, headache, retro-orbital pain with eye movement, lumbar backache, and severe prostration begin abruptly.
 Extreme aching in the legs and joints occurs during the first hours, accounting for the traditional name of breakbone fever.
 The temperature rises rapidly to up to 40° C, with relative bradycardia.
 Bulbar and palpebral conjunctival injection and a transient flushing or pale pink macular rash (particularly of the face) may occur.
 Cervical, epitrochlear, and inguinal lymph nodes are often enlarged.

-Fever and other symptoms persist 48 to 96 h, followed by rapid defervescence with profuse sweating.
-Patients then feel well for about 24 h, after which fever may occur again (saddleback pattern), typically with a lower peak temperature than the first.
+Fever and other symptoms persist 48 to 96 hours, followed by rapid defervescence with profuse sweating.
+Patients then feel well for about 24 hours, after which fever may occur again (saddleback pattern), typically with a lower peak temperature than the first.
 Simultaneously, a blanching maculopapular rash spreads from the trunk to the extremities and face.

-Mild cases of dengue, usually lacking lymphadenopathy, remit in < 72 h.
+Mild cases of dengue, usually lacking lymphadenopathy, remit in < 72 hours.
 In more severe disease, asthenia may last several weeks.
 Death is rare.
-Immunity to the infecting strain is long-lasting, whereas broader immunity to other strains lasts only 2 to 12 mo.
+Immunity to the infecting strain is long-lasting, whereas broader immunity to other strains lasts only 2 to 12 months.

-Diagnostic studies include acute and convalescent serologic testing, antigen detection, and PCR of blood.
-Serologic testing involves hemagglutination inhibiting or complement fixation tests using paired sera, but cross-reactions with other flavivirus antibodies are possible.
+Diagnostic studies include acute and convalescent serologic testing, antigen detection, and virus genome detection by polymerase chain reaction (PCR) of blood.
+Serologic testing involves hemagglutination inhibiting or complement fixation tests using paired sera, but cross-reactions with other flavivirus antibodies, especially to Zika virus, are possible.
+Plaque-reduction neutralization tests are more specific and are considered the gold standard for serologic diagnosis.
 Antigen detection is available in some parts of the world (not in the US), and PCR is usually done only in laboratories with special expertise.

-Although rarely done and difficult, cultures can be done using mosquitoes or specialized cell lines in specialized laboratories.
+Although rarely done and difficult, cultures can be done using inoculated Toxorhynchites mosquitoes or specialized cell lines in specialized laboratories.

-CBC may show leukopenia by the 2nd day of fever; by the 4th or 5th day, the WBC count may be 2000 to 4000/μL with only 20 to 40% granulocytes.
+Complete blood count may show leukopenia by the 2nd day of fever; by the 4th or 5th day, the white blood cell count may be 2000 to 4000/mcL with only 20 to 40% granulocytes.
 Urinalysis may show moderate albuminuria and a few casts.
 Thrombocytopenia may also be present.

 People in endemic areas should try to prevent mosquito bites.
 To prevent further transmission by mosquitoes, patients with dengue should be kept under mosquito netting until the 2nd bout of fever has resolved.